ggiallo28/aws-cloudformation-macros/Template/README.md

 1. You will need an S3 bucket to store the CloudFormation artifacts:
     * If you don't have one already, create one with `aws s3 mb s3://<bucket name>`

+2. Install all python requirements

+    ```shell
+    pip install -r source/requirements.txt -t source
+    ```

-2. Package the CloudFormation template.
+3. Package the CloudFormation template.
 The provided template uses [the AWS Serverless Application Model](https://aws.amazon.com/about-aws/whats-new/2016/11/introducing-the-aws-serverless-application-model/) so must be transformed before you can deploy it.

     ```shell
     aws cloudformation package \